Hesperian Health Guides

 Finding the design that works best for a particular child often involves experimenting and changing different features.

 For example.
-Carlota has poor body and hip control, and tends to fall through the space between her arms when the handgrips are upright.
+Carlota has difficulty with body and hip control, and tends to fall through the space between her arms when the handgrips are upright.

 Girl walking with difficulty with wheeled walker with upright hand-bars.